-Persistent constipation is so uncomfortable that it’s a major reason why patients often don’t take their pain medicines as directed.
+Persistent constipation is often so uncomfortable and disruptive that it’s a major reason why patients often don’t take their prescription opioid pain medicines as directed.

-If you’re dealing with opioid-related constipation, tell your health care provider – especially if you’ve gone through it before or you’re prone to the problem.
-Most often, health care providers will tell their patients to drink plenty of fluids in order to keep their stool soft.
+If you’re dealing with opioid-related constipation, talk to your health care provider – especially if you’ve gone through it before or you’re prone to the problem even when not taking medications.
+Most often, health care providers will advise their patients to drink plenty of fluids in order to help keep their stool soft.
 In addition, the provider may suggest taking laxatives (senna or bisacodyl) or stool softeners (milk of magnesia or docusate sodium).
-Though stool softeners may help with constipation, (making it easier to pass stool and have a normal bowel movement), they may not be enough to get rid of all the symptoms.
-That’s why a stimulant laxative may be needed, to urge the bowel to move the stool along and fight the sluggishness.
-Most laxatives are available without a prescription, but it’s always best to get advice and recommendations from your doctor and pharmacist about the proper use of this medicine.
+Though stool softeners may help with constipation, (making it easier to pass stool and have a normal bowel movement), they may not be enough to prevent all the symptoms.
+That’s why a stimulant type of laxative may be needed, to urge the bowel to move the stool along and fight the medication-related sluggishness.
+Most stimulant laxatives are available without a prescription, but it’s always best to get advice and recommendations from your doctor and pharmacist about the proper use of this medicine.

 YOU MAY ALSO LIKE

 Medication Side Effects- Back Pain